lorebooks-wiki/glossary/docs/concepts/git-diff/hey-vsauce-gildedguy-here.md

 # Hey Vsauce, ~~Michael~~ Gildedguy Here!

-_...or you mean, how to not be confused between an Michael Stvens from an Michael Moy?_
+_...or you mean, how to not be confused between an Michael Stevens from an Michael Moy?_

 ## Why this page ever created?